folio-org/folio-sample-modules/README.md

   * You probably should move the actual processing methods away from the MainVerticle, into a class of its own, and make the vertx routes point to it.
 Most likely you will create other classes to support your operations.
-  * Rewrite most of the README to reflect _your_ module
+  * Rewrite most of the README to reflect _your_ module.

 ## UI modules